Richard Weber (public servant)

-Richard Weber is an American public servant currently serving as the General Counsel of the New York State Department of Financial Services.
+Richard Weber is an American public servant.
+Weber was the General Counsel of the New York State Department of Financial Services from May 1, 2020 to April 30, 2022.
 He was the 23rd Chief of Internal Revenue Service, Criminal Investigation (IRS-CI) from April 1, 2012 to May 31, 2017.
+Weber is currently Partner and Chair of Financial Services Investigations and Enforcement Practice at Haynes and Boone.

 Early life and education

 A native of New York City, Weber graduated with a Bachelor of Arts in Political Science from the State University of New York at Stony Brook, and a J.D. from Touro Law School.